-As at August 31, 2023 the Company has the following compensation warrants outstanding:
+As at November 30, 2023 the Company had the following compensation warrants outstanding:

 i.
 788,900 warrants with an exercise price of \$0.18 per common share, which are exercisable until December 21, 2023.
+These warrants expired subsequent to the end of the Quarter.